This post was originally written by Dan Virgillito in August 2017 and has since been updated for accuracy and readability.

 Case study: How LowCarb Canada prevents stockouts

-To illustrate, LowCarb Canada—a health food retailer that provides low carb grocery alternatives for Canadian consumers—used Stitch Labs to avoid overstocks and out-of-stocks.
+To illustrate, LowCarb Canada—a health food retailer that provides low-carb grocery alternatives for Canadian consumers—used an inventory management solution to avoid overstocks and out-of-stocks.

 With two Shopify websites, two brick-and-mortar outlets, and more than 2,000 SKUs, the VP of Purchasing, Andrew Singh, was spending 15–20 hours a week on inventory management.
 He was making and updating purchase orders—some with 400 different SKUs—manually, and was ballparking order estimates to save time.